Chiropractors - 29-1011.00

 • Analyze x-rays to locate the sources of patients' difficulties and to rule out fractures or diseases as sources of problems.

-• Consult with and refer patients to appropriate health practitioners when necessary.
+• Consult with or refer patients to appropriate health practitioners when necessary.

-• Counsel patients about nutrition, exercise, sleeping habits, stress management, and other matters.
+• Counsel patients about nutrition, exercise, sleeping habits, stress management, or other matters.

 • Evaluate the functioning of the neuromuscularskeletal system and the spine using systems of chiropractic diagnosis.